 - Technology Leadership and Engineering Expertise.
 We are a technology leader in the development of power electronics and HTS wire-based solutions for the wind energy and power grid markets.
-As of June 30, 2007, we owned more than 370 patents and patent applications worldwide, and had rights through exclusive and non-exclusive licenses to more than 360 additional patents and patent applications.
+As of March 31, 2007, we owned more than 370 patents and patent applications worldwide, and had rights through exclusive and non-exclusive licenses to more than 360 additional patents and patent applications.
 Our technology and manufacturing know-how, customer and product knowledge and patent portfolio provide us with a strong competitive position.
 We employ our 20 years of development expertise toward the design and commercialization of new products and solutions and toward the implementation of proprietary manufacturing processes. - Sophisticated, Flexible Product Design.
 Our products are highly flexible, and their sophisticated design allows for a high degree of customization.
 These products leverage our proprietary software and hardware combinations that enable us to configure our power electronics to efficiently and quickly meet the specific requirements of customers in a diverse range of markets.
-Furthermore, our proprietary HTS wire design and product engineering capabilities enable products with superior performance when compared to other market alternatives.
-Our wire design, for instance, allows us to tailor the lamination of our HTS wire to meet the electrical and mechanical performance requirements of widely varying end-use applications. - Highly Scalable, Low Cost Manufacturing Platform.
+Furthermore, our proprietary

+HTS wire design and product engineering capabilities enable products with superior performance when compared to other market alternatives.
+Our wire design, for instance, allows us to tailor the lamination of our HTS wire to meet the electrical and mechanical performance requirements of widely varying end-use applications.

+- Highly Scalable, Low Cost Manufacturing Platform.
 Our proprietary manufacturing technique for 344 superconductors, which is our brand name for what is generically known as second generation (2G) HTS wire, is modular in nature, which we believe will allow us to readily expand manufacturing capacity at relatively low incremental cost.
 All of the equipment we are installing today for the 344 superconductors manufacturing line is designed with the capability to process either 4 cm or 10 cm wide strips, which will allow us to increase gross capacity by 2.5 times without significant additional capital expenditures when we migrate from 4 cm to 10 cm production.
 We believe our capacity expansion on this manufacturing line will eventually enable us to manufacture this wire at one-fifth the cost of our first generation (1G) HTS wire, which we no longer manufacture. - Close Consultative Relationships with Customers.
 We have built a team of skilled engineers with extensive experience in the design, structure and modeling of power transmission and distribution grids and in the operation of wind farms and industrial sites.
 We work closely with our customers to understand their needs and develop solutions to their unique operational challenges.
 By determining solutions, our team is able to identify applications for our technology.
 We are then able to customize and target our offerings to specific customers. - Highly Experienced Management and Technical Team.
 Senior management has over 200 years of cumulative experience developing, manufacturing, marketing and selling energy technologies.
-This team is composed of veterans of the electrical equipment, utility and wind power markets.
+This team is composed of veterans of the electrical equipment, utility and wind power markets and is backed by our 263 employees worldwide as of March 31, 2007, 23 of whom held Ph.D.s in materials science, physics, metallurgy, or engineering.